alexhegit/NNparser/readme.md

 - three optional arguments are:

   -n: the name of the neural network model.
-Tested models are listed belwo.
-Please note that the name is *case-sensitive*
+Tested models are listed below.
+Please note that the name is **case-sensitive**

   -b: batch-size of the input data